 Labour Market Reforms

 • For over 55’s: Abolishing the unemployment tunnel (an early retirement pathway).
-The reform will come fully into force in 2023
+The reform came fully into force in 2023

-• Offering jobseekers more intensive and individual support by strengthening the public employment services: please see: Nordic labour market service model
+• Offering jobseekers more intensive and individual support: see the Nordic labour market service model

-• TE (employment) services reform by 2024, where the services will be transferred to municipalities
+• Employment services reform 2024, where the services are transferred to municipalities

-• Boosting labour migration and international talent attraction (please see: Talent Boost) by at least doubling work-based immigration from current levels by 2030
+• Boosting labour migration and international talent attraction (please see: Talent Boost

 Sources: